Last Updated on March 27, 2021

 How Does Alcohol Affect Hormones After Menopause?

 As you grow older and your body changes, so does the role of alcohol.
-Older people tend to be more sensitive to alcohol, which means that this is a good time to scale back.
+Older people tend to be more sensitive to alcohol8, which means that this is a good time to scale back.
 In fact, there may be a connection between increased alcohol intolerance and menopause.

 However, there are interesting differences between moderate and heavy alcohol consumption for older women.
 Because alcohol can increase the amount of estrogen in your system, a small amount of alcohol in your diet may actually have some beneficial impacts once your ovaries are less active.